theodds/2024-ISBA-Short/README.md

 For Tony's presentations, you will need the following.

-- `Batman`, contains miscellaneous BART functions and it is available here: XXX
+- `Batman`, contains miscellaneous BART functions and it is available here: <https://github.com/theodds/Batman>
 - `possum`, performs posterior summarization and it is available here:
 <https://github.com/spencerwoody/possum>.
 - `BART4RS`, some functions for fitting the Cox proportional hazards